Learn how to make a printable mood board and design plan for a new house, remodel, or redecorating project step-by-step.

-While I was at Staples picking up my plans, a lady stopped me and asked if she could see them.
-She was so impressed with how it was all compiled in a book and begged me to give her the name of my graphic designer.
-When I told her I made them myself, she just had to know how to do it, too.
-I never really thought anyone other than designers wanted to make a design plan, but after chatting with her, it made perfect sense.
+While I was at Staples picking up my plans, someone stopped me and asked if they could see them.
+They were so impressed with how it was all compiled in a book and begged me to give them the name of my graphic designer.
+When I told her I made them myself, they just had to know how to do it, too.
+I never really thought anyone other than designers wanted to make a design plan, but after chatting with them, it made perfect sense.

 What Is A Design Plan?

 It’s basically a compilation of mood boards to get a feel for the entire vibe of the house.
 In my design plans, I combine floor plans to scale, furniture and accent pieces, material inspiration, and texture pairings.
 I start with a page that clearly shows the vibe I’m looking for.
-If my client loves beach waves and the color pink, this page has the exact photo of the ocean that makes her swoon.
-And the exact color of pink of her favorite sweater, straight from her very own closet.
+If my client loves beach waves and the color pink, this page has the exact photo of the ocean that makes them swoon.
+And the exact color of pink of their favorite sweater, straight from their own closet.

 Then I go into the next page with fabric, texture, and materials.
 Again, they don’t have to be something purchasable.
 I personally love wood tones, so on this page, a thick oak wood slice serves as my inspiration.
 The following pages consist of room-by-room mood boards and photos of rooms that grab my attention.
 The purpose isn’t to copy another room, but to pull ideas from them and build your own creativity.